-Donald Trump Jr. Tells Chelsea Handler Not To Suck At Politics The Way She Does At Comedy
+Donald Trump, Jr. Tells Chelsea Handler Not To Suck At Politics The Way She Does At Comedy

-Donald Trump Jr. had some choice words for Comedian Chelsea Handler on Monday night, suggesting that the comedian should avoid politics so she doesn’t “suck at two things,” and suggesting that she can leave the country if she’s not happy here.
+Donald Trump, Jr. had some choice words for comedian Chelsea Handler on Monday night, suggesting that the comedian should avoid politics so she doesn’t “suck at two things,” and suggesting that she can leave the country if she’s not happy here.

-As Newsweek reports, on Monday night Handler tweeted that she can’t wait for Donald Trump Jr. to “flip” on his father, saying it was going to be “awesome.”
-“Flipping,” for those not familiar with the term, refers to when an associate of a criminal defendant cooperates with the prosecution and spills the beans on an associate, as some believe Donald Trump Sr.’s former attorney Michael Cohen is posted to do to Trump.
+As Newsweek reports, on Monday night, Handler tweeted that she can’t wait for Donald Trump, Jr. to “flip” on his father, saying it was going to be “awesome.”
+“Flipping,” for those not familiar with the term, refers to when an associate of a criminal defendant cooperates with the prosecution and spills the beans on an associate, as some believe Donald Trump Sr.’s former attorney, Michael Cohen, is posted to do to Trump.
 According to Time, the president has suggested that “flipping” should be illegal.

-There is nothing to suggest, however, that Donald Trump Jr. is in any way interested in turning on his father, and indeed, Newsweek writer Dory Jackson reminds readers that Trump Jr. has been “fiercely loyal” to his father.
-As such, it should come as no surprise, then, that Trump Jr. didn’t find Chelsea’s remarks funny in the slightest.
+There is nothing to suggest, however, that Donald Trump, Jr. is in any way interested in turning on his father, and indeed, Newsweek writer Dory Jackson reminds readers that Trump, Jr. has been “fiercely loyal” to his father.
+As such, it should come as no surprise, then, that Trump, Jr. didn’t find Chelsea’s remarks funny in the slightest.

 “I’d say stick to comedy but you weren’t funny enough to avoid cancellation of your Netflix show.
-Stay away from politics—no reason to suck at two things.”
+Stay away from politics — no reason to suck at two things.”

 #DonaldTrump Jr. Slams #Chelsea Handler on #Twitter https://t.co/Yhb2vPFNVu pic.twitter.com/BGroFW3WFb